OpenEvalProject/evals/manuscripts/elife-73524/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/73524/elife-73524-fig7-v2.jpg)

 **Figure 7.:** (A) Protein interaction modules (obtained from the STRING database) are shown for Gene Ontology categories found to be significantly up- or downregulated in five organs.
 Each chord corresponds to a protein-protein interaction while the STRING interaction score is indicated by colour (red for high confidence).
 The quantitative differential protein expression during the mouse lifespan between 3 and 15 months is shown on the outer circle on a grey-black intensity scale.
 (B) Biochemical validation of four protein module responses to ageing identified using chromatin-associated proteomics.
 Organ lysates (from the brain, heart, liver, and kidney) were immunoblotted with the indicated antibodies.
-The bar above the blots corresponds to the quantitative protein expression levels determined in our proteomics experiments over time (green/red scale up- or downregulated, respectively).Figure 7—source data 1.Figure 7—source data 2.Figure 7—source data 3.Figure 7—source data 4.
+The bar above the blots corresponds to the quantitative protein expression levels determined in our proteomics experiments over time (green/red scale up- or downregulated, respectively).

 Subsequently, we combined the protein interaction networks with the quantitative dataset (Figure 7A).
 By integrating PPIs and protein expression, we derived co-interaction and co-expression networks to improve our understanding of biological mechanisms involved in ageing.

 Finally, we attempted to confirm independently, by Western blot, the observations noted in our wider dataset, specifically to the co-expression network generated (Figure 7B).

-## Brain
+#### Brain

 The majority of upregulated proteins of the ageing brain belonged to the category ‘chromosome organisation’, including histones and histone-binding enzymes (Figure 7A).
 We noticed a strong subnetwork of PPIs between two histone variants and histone-binding enzymes: macro-H2A2.1, macro-H2A2.2, and HP1BP3.

 Macro-H2A2.1, macro-H2A2.2, and HP1BP3 accumulated during mouse brain ageing (Figure 7B).
 Macro-H2A2.1, macro-H2A2.2, and HP1BP3 are mammalian heterochromatin components that are highly expressed in adult mouse brains (Douet et al., 2017; Barrero et al., 2013; Garfinkel et al., 2015; Garfinkel et al., 2016).
 All three proteins increased in expression during organ development and ageing.
 These proteins were not detected in any other mouse organ in this proteomics study (data not shown).
 Macro-H2A2.1 is an epigenetic marker whose major function is to maintain nuclear organisation and heterochromatin architecture (Douet et al., 2017).
 HP1BP3 is a heterochromatin marker protein that recognises the histone mark H3K9me3 and promotes transcriptional repression (Garfinkel et al., 2015).
 HP1BP3 loss of function is associated with cognitive impairment, suggesting a role for this protein in establishing or maintaining cognitive functions (Garfinkel et al., 2016).
 We also confirmed the expression of other heterochromatin markers, including RING1b (Saksouk et al., 2015) and RNF20 (Kim et al., 2005), used as protein controls to monitor our strategy (Figure 7B).
 These results suggest a link between regulation of heterochromatin components and accumulation of histone variants during the ageing of brain tissue in adult mammals.

-## Heart
+#### Heart

 GO analysis of the regulated proteins of ageing heart tissue indicated upregulation of ‘oxidoreductase activity’ (Figure 7A).
 A chromatin-associated protein of the sirtuin family (SIRT5) is a member of this category.
 Sirtuins are histone deacylases that play an important role in age-related pathological conditions such as cancer and the deregulation of metabolism (Gillette and Hill, 2015; Mei et al., 2016; Masse et al., 1991).
 Sirtuin proteins are mostly annotated as mitochondrial proteins, but they can translocate further into the nucleus or other cell compartment (Kupis et al., 2016; Vaquero, 2009; Li et al., 2013).
 Our results suggest that the activation of specific members of the sirtuin family and their translocation to the nucleus is involved in the ageing process (Kupis et al., 2016; Rajendran et al., 2011).